FebruaryGJB2013/Windows-VM-For-Docker/README.md

 ---

 ### ⚠️ Important Setup Notice
 > **The installation process will take a while.** Please be patient and **only click once** when navigating the menus.
-During the Linux Ubuntu setup, the system lags heavily because KVM Hardware Acceleration is turned off (`KVM="N"`).
+During the Linux Ubuntu setup, the system lags heavily because KVM Hardware Acceleration is turned off (`KVM="N"`), And Make Sure You Have Enough Monthly Time To Do This If Your Using Github Codespaces!

 ### Getting Started